dustinwicker/dustinwicker.github.io/_posts/2020-06-04-heart-disease-detection.md

 ![confusion_matrix_best_model](/assets/img/confusion_matrix_svc.png "Confusion Matrix of SVC Model Four")

 The following visualziation shows the same results as above, just now in a more concise format.
 This stacked bar chart condenses our results into patients who were correctly predicted and incorrectly predicted.
-As expected, the true negatives and true positives make up our correctly predicted bar while the false positives and false negatives make up our incorrectly predicted bar (quotation marks?).
-Here it is easy to see how successful the model is by how much larger the correctly predicted bar is than the incorrectly predicted bar.
-The model was able to accurately predicted 252 patients while only missing 40 patients.
+* As expected, the true negatives and true positives make up our 'Correctly Predicted' bar while the false positives and false negatives make up our 'Incorrectly Predicted' bar.
+* It is easy to see how successful the model is by how much larger the 'Correctly Predicted' bar is than the 'Incorrectly Predicted' bar.
+The model was able to **accurately predict 252 patients while only missing 40 patients**.

 ![stacked_bar_chart_best_model](/assets/img/stacked_bar_chart_confusion_matrix_svc.png "Stacked Bar Chart of SVC Model Four")